mariaparshakova/AmazonMusic-Recommender-System/README.md

 > pip install --user --requirement requirements.txt

-**To run the code you need to download Amazon.Musiz.tar and extract files**
+**To run the code you need to download Amazon.Music.tar and extract files**

 In the terminal go to the directory where the code resides and run the script with a keyword python followed by the script name.